GLo-MAPPO: Multi-Agent Deep Reinforcement Learning for Energy-Efficient UAV-Assisted LoRa Networks: System Model

 \subsection{Power Consumption Model for a Single-Rotor UAV}

 In this work, we adopt a power consumption model for a single-rotor UAV following the approach in \cite{gong2023modeling}.
-Specifically, we first consider the total hover power $P_{1}$, which is expressed as:
+Specifically, we first consider the total hover power $P_{1}$, which is expressed as

 where $P_{0}$ represents the blade profile power, and $P_{i}$ is the induced power.
-To account for forward flight, the power consumption $P_{\text{prop}}(\dot{\mathbf{q}}_u[t])$ is modeled as follows:
+To account for forward flight, the power consumption $P_{\text{prop}}(\dot{\mathbf{q}}_u[t])$ is modeled as follows

-where $\dot{\mathbf{q}}_u[t]$ denotes the forward speed at time $t$, and the model parameters are defined as follows: $\bar{\delta}$ is the profile drag coefficient, $\rho$ is the air density (kg/m$^3$), $s$ is the rotor solidity, $A$ is the rotor disc area ($m^2$), $\Omega$ is the blade angular velocity (rad/s), $R$ is the rotor radius ($m$), $W$ is the UAV weight (in newtons), $k$ is the induced power correction factor, $\tilde{\kappa}$ is the thrust-to-weight ratio, $v_{0}$ is the mean rotor induced velocity in hover ($m/s$), and $S_{F\parallel}$ is the fuselage equivalent flat-plate area in horizontal flight ($m^2$).
+where $\dot{\mathbf{q}}_u[t]$ denotes the forward speed at time $t$, $\bar{\delta}$ is the profile drag coefficient, $\rho$ is the air density (kg/m$^3$), $s$ is the rotor solidity, $A$ is the rotor disc area ($m^2$), $\Omega$ is the blade angular velocity (rad/s), $R$ is the rotor radius ($m$), $W$ is the UAV weight (in newtons), $k$ is the induced power correction factor, $\tilde{\kappa}$ is the thrust-to-weight ratio.
 The parameters used in this work are based on those presented in \cite{zeng2019energy}.

 In our study, we ensure that the UAV operates within an efficient framework by enforcing a power consumption constraint.
 Specifically, we impose a maximum power budget \( P_{\text{max}} \) that the UAV must not exceed at any given time \( t \).
-This constraint is mathematically expressed as:
+This constraint is mathematically expressed as

 In practice, to respect this constraint, the UAV's velocity \( \dot{\mathbf{q}}_u[t] \) must be regulated to ensure that the required propulsion power remains within the allowable limit.
 This can be achieved through trajectory planning and velocity control strategies that were previously discussed in Eq.\eqref{eq:position_update_uav} and \eqref{eq:velocity_constraint}.